Springs Rescue Mission

 Purpose

-To see lives transformed and filled with hope as our community works together to fight homelessness, poverty and addiction.
+We want to see lives transformed for eternity and filled with hope as our community works together to fight homelessness, poverty and addiction.

 Mission statement